varnishcache-friends/libvmod-geoip2/README.md

 ## About

-A Varnish 4 and 5 VMOD to query MaxMind GeoIP2 DB files.
+A Varnish master VMOD to query MaxMind GeoIP2 DB files.

+For Varnish 4 and 5 support refer to the master branch.

 ## Requirements